 This will liberate you from the fear of your symptoms which can cause you to avoid confronting the causes.

 Dan Johnson is a certified LPC-S (Licensed Professional Counselor Supervisor) and he runs REID Counseling Group, based out of Katy, Texas.
 As well as people with anxiety and depression, he also provides a range of family therapies and men’s health services.

 As well as being a licensed counsellor, Dan is also a practicing Christian and offers a biblically based counselling service to help families maintain a healthy relationship with God even as they work on their relationships with themselves.
 To learn more, click ahead to visit our about page.

 Of course, if you are of a different faith or even no faith at all, Dan can still provide practical and psychologically backed therapies and coaching to help clients with anxiety and depression in order to...

-If you’re ready to free yourself of the effects of depression or anxiety and regain control of your life, perhaps it’s time to get in touch with Reid Counseling.
-Get in touch with us today on (281) 968-9119.
+If you’re ready to free yourself of the effects of depression or anxiety and regain control of your life, it’s time to get in touch with REID Counseling.
+Get in touch with us today at (281) 968-9119.

 It might just be the most important phone call you ever make!
 Or for some helpful tips, check out our 12 Natural Treatments For Depression.